MatteoSep/Data-Hunters_SI-Group-Project/[02] Part_2/scripts/README.md

 ## AI disclosure

-Development of this script was assisted by Claude (Anthropic), used for code structuring and documentation drafting.
+The development of this script was assisted by AI tools (Claude, Anthropic), primarily for code structuring, variable selection logic, and documentation.
 All analytical decisions were made by the research group.
-Disclosed per the course AI policy (Assignment, p.
-2).
+The use of AI assistance is disclosed in accordance with the course policy on AI tools stated in the assignment guidelines.

 ---